Home » Computer Guides » Mouse Settings And Keyboard Basics.

 Keyboard Basics.

 We all pretty much know how to use a computer keyboard.
-The alphanumeric keys, along with the punctuation marks are fairly obvious.
+The alphanumeric keys, along with the punctuation marks and various symbols are fairly obvious.

-However there are a few keyboard basics that you should know.
+However there are a few keyboard keys that you should know.

 Although at the moment you probably do most everything on your computer with the mouse, using the keyboard does actually make it easier and quicker.